ethikz/react-address-book/README.md

 The react app doesn't have sorting yet.

-If you are not sure about these steps, need help or something is missing then send me an email at [josh.christensen2@gmail.com](josh.christensen2@gmail.com) to let me know.
+If you are not sure about these steps, need help or something is missing then send me an email at josh ( dot ) christensen2 ( at ) gmail ( dot ) com to let me know.